hadi-mansoori/industrial-iot-relay-portfolio/README.md

 # Industrial IoT Relay Portfolio – Mansoori x16

 The **Mansoori x16** is a 16-channel industrial-grade IoT relay controller built with **ESP32 Type-C 32U** firmware and a **FastAPI backend**.
-Designed for industrial automation, it features robust hardware protection, AI-enhanced touchscreen interface, and secure IoT connectivity.
+Designed for industrial automation, it features robust hardware protection, a touchscreen interface with AI-assisted design, and secure IoT connectivity.
 The device is housed in a custom **“Mansoori Relay Case”**, engineered for cooling efficiency and industrial reliability.

 ---